 Stay Aqua-active at Home

-This dedicated web page is here to help you stay engaged with swimming, even without the pools.
+This dedicated web page is here to help you stay engaged with swimming, even without a pool!

-We have got activities for children from Swim England, as well as "Workouts without Water" giving you some instructor and swim teacher led inspirational videos on how to keep key areas of the body in the best shape possible ready for when you do return to the pools.
+We have got activities for children from Swim England, as well as "Workouts without Water" giving you some instructor and swim teacher led inspirational videos on how to keep key areas of the body in the best shape possible now the pools are back open.

 Swim England Activities